MostafaKanj/DATA501/README.md

 5) Run the code

 Once this is done, your system will open an html page that pinpoints the sargassum location on a world map

+The code requires the following imports:
+1) pandas
+2) folium
+3) TimestampedGeoJson from folium.plugins
+4) IFrame from IPython.display